GerHobbelt/owl/doc/intro.md

 page.
 Some programs are available via package managers on various platforms.
 Efficiency of these actual programs is the main speed criteria.
 This makes features such as startup time and memory efficiency more relevant than synthetic benchmarks.
-There is room for optimization, for currently simplicity is a more relevant goal than speed.
+There is room for optimization, but currently emphasis is on simplicity and flexibility.

 #index